Easy vegetable garden layouts for several types of simple home garden designs are shown below.

 Whatever type you choose, growing your own produce can be a healthy adventure and a great learning experience!

-The traditional backyard vegetable garden layouts design is usually straight and long rows running from north to south.
+The traditional backyard vegetable garden design is usually straight and long rows running from north to south.

 This very basic vegetable garden design is meant to make cultivation easier, as well as for convenience when weeding and harvesting.